Stat

 Increasing the Level

 method to increase the level by a given amount.
-This method returns true or false, depending on if the level was actually increased.
+This method returns the unused excess amount.
 The level cannot go over the max level.

 Decreasing the Level

 method to decrease the level by a given amount.
-This method returns true or false, depending on if the level was actually lowered.
-The level cannot go lower than 0.
+This method returns the unused excess amount.
+The level cannot go lower than 1.

 Optionally, you can use the Deplete